 Early Music Monday

-Early Music Monday is our weekly blog series dedicated to exploring the world of early music for all instrument groups including vocal.
+Early Music Monday is our weekly blog series dedicated to exploring the world of early music for all instrument groups including strings, keyboard, woodwind, brass, percussion, and vocal.
 Early music broadly refers to Western music from the Medieval, Renaissance, and Baroque eras (500 to 1750), however these posts will put an emphasis on the Baroque era (1600-1750).
-These posts will encompass the entire range of instruments including strings, keyboard, woodwind, brass, percussion, and vocal.
-Each post will be also viewable on our Instagram and Facebook pages.
 Early Music Monday posts are written by cellist Richard Webb, a pioneer in the Baroque and early music revival movement.

 About the Author